The truth about teens, social media and the mental health crisis

 Scientists still don't know to what extent social media is behind the rising mental health issues among teenagers and whether it is the primary cause.
 "It seems to be the case — like it's a big factor," says MIT's Alexey Makarin, "but that's still up for debate."

-Finally, some adolescents are likely more vulnerable to social media, and children may be more vulnerable at particular ages (see graphic below).
-A study, published in February 2022, looked to see how social media engagement is associated with life satisfaction during different times in a child's life.
+Finally, some adolescents are likely more vulnerable to social media, and children may be more vulnerable at particular ages.
+A study published in February 2022 looked to see how time spent on social media varies with life satisfaction during different times in a child's life (see the graphic).

-The data suggests that there are two windows of time when children are most sensitive to detrimental effects of social media, especially heavy use of it.
-For girls, one window occurs between ages 11 and 13.
+The researchers also looked to see if a child's present use of social media predicted a decrease of life satisfaction one year later.
+That data suggests two windows of time when children are most sensitive to detrimental effects of social media, especially heavy use of it.
+For girls, one window occurs at ages 11 through 13.
 And for boys, one window occurs at ages 14 and 15.
-For both genders, there's a window of sensitivity around age 19 – or right around the time teenagers enter college.
-During these times, social media use predicted a decrease of life satisfaction, Amy Orben and her team at the University of Cambridge reported in Nature Communications.
+For both genders, there's a window of sensitivity around age 19 — or near the time teenagers enter college.
+Amy Orben and her team at the University of Cambridge reported the findings in Nature Communications.

 This type of evidence is known as a correlative.
 "It's hard to draw conclusions from these studies," Gentzkow says, because many factors contribute to life satisfaction, such as environmental factors and family backgrounds.
 Plus, people may use social media because they're depressed (and so depression could be the cause, not the outcome of social media use).